 Celebrity Inspired Names

 According to a survey, there’s a significant number of dog owners who choose to name their white dogs after celebrities.
 Hop on the trend and think about naming your fur baby after a famous personality.
-Each of these also ties into their beautiful white coats, which makes it doubly unique.
+Each of these also ties into their beautiful white coats, which makes them doubly unique.
 Here are some great name suggestions.

 Other White Dog Names